Access Policies

 - Click on the group you want to modify

-- In the Access Policies section, click Add Access Policy
+- In the Access Policies section, click Edit Filters

 - Select the access policy/policies to assign